EventStore/Design-System/tools/configs/readme.md

-# @eventstore-ui/configs
+# @kurrent-ui/configs

-Configs for the Event Store design system
+Configs for the Kurrent design system

 ## Eslint